 Building the core Maneage software environment on an 8-core CPU takes about 1.5 hours (GCC consumes more than half of the time).
 However, this is only necessary once in a project: the analysis (which usually takes months to write/mature for a normal project) will only use the built environment.
 Hence the few hours of initial software building is negligible compared to a project's life span.
 To facilitate moving to another computer in the short term, Maneage'd projects can be built in a container or VM.
-The \href{https://archive.softwareheritage.org/browse/origin/directory/?origin_url=http://git.maneage.org/project.git}{\inlinecode{README.md}} file has thorough instructions on building in Docker.
+The \inlinecode{README.md}\footnote{\inlinecode{ \href{https://archive.softwareheritage.org/swh:1:cnt:250f80778cb6f6e920d0d41f489ae65d0f12e6fc;origin=http://git.maneage.org/project.git;visit=swh:1:snp:b7e4592201d7a3c8c67357beec4f8d2e7d9c1e73;anchor=swh:1:rev:f51b5e2e500dd6450a5a3425e85df78245fc5c5c;path=/README.md}{swh:1:cnt:250f80778cb6f6e920d0d41f489ae65d0f12e6fc}}} file has thorough instructions on building in Docker.
 Through containers or VMs, users on non-Unix-like OSs (like Microsoft Windows) can use Maneage.
 For Windows-native software that can be run in batch-mode, evolving technologies like Windows Subsystem for Linux may be usable.

-The analysis phase of the project however is naturally different from one project to another at a low-level.
-It was thus necessary to design a generic framework to comfortably host any project, while still satisfying the criteria of modularity, scalability, and minimal complexity.
-This design is demonstrated with the example of Figure \ref{fig:datalineage} (left) which is an enhanced replication of the ``tool'' curve of Figure 1C in \cite{menke20}.
-Figure \ref{fig:datalineage} (right) is the data lineage that produced it.
+The analysis phase of the project, however, is naturally different from one project to another at a low-level.
+It was, thus, necessary to design a generic framework to comfortably host any project while still satisfying the criteria of modularity, scalability, and minimal complexity.
+This design is demonstrated with the example of Figure \ref{fig:datalineage} (left) which is an enhanced replication of the ``tool'' curve of Figure 1C in the work by Menke et al.\cite{menke20}.
+Figure \ref{fig:datalineage} (right) shows the data lineage that produced it.

 The analysis is orchestrated through a single point of entry (\inlinecode{top-make.mk}, which is a Makefile; see Listing \ref{code:topmake}).
 It is only responsible for \inlinecode{include}-ing the modular \emph{subMakefiles} of the analysis, in the desired order, without doing any analysis itself.
 This is visualized in Figure \ref{fig:datalineage} (right) where no built (blue) file is placed directly over \inlinecode{top-make.mk}.
 A visual inspection of this file is sufficient for a non-expert to understand the high-level steps of the project (irrespective of the low-level implementation details), provided that the subMakefile names are descriptive (thus encouraging good practice).
 A human-friendly design that is also optimized for execution is a critical component for the FAIRness of reproducible research.